tayler6000/pyVoIP/docs/RTP.rst

   This may be thrown when you try to int cast a dynamic PayloadType.
 Most PayloadTypes have a number assigned in `RFC 3551 Section 6 <https://tools.ietf.org/html/rfc3551#section-6>`_.
 However, some are considered to be 'dynamic' meaning the PBX/VoIP server will pick an available number, and define it.

 *exception* RTP.\ **RTPParseError**
-  This is thrown by :ref:`RTPMessage` is unable to parse a RTP message.
+  This is thrown by :ref:`RTPMessage` when unable to parse a RTP message.
 It may also be thrown by `RTPClient` when it's unable to encode or decode the RTP packet payload.

 Enums
 *******